gitmhd/flex-grids/README.md

 ## Breakpoints

-Here is what widths are breakpoints target.
+Here are what widths are breakpoints target.

 | Breakpoint  | Description                 |
 | ----------- | --------------------------- |